Arraying/Arraying.de/content/post/2021-11-06-antifraud.md

 While using ML to detect if a URL is fraudulent is something I determined not to be too effective for my case, there is still the option to train the thresholds in the config with ML.
 However, I can potentially build something with the values that Levenshtein spits out.
 If I have the normalized Levenshtein distance for the main domain, the (max value of) the path, querystring, etc. then I could possibly train a classifier.
-I doubt this will perform better than what I have working right now, but in the future if I need to compromise on false positive and false negatives ML starts to look like a much more viable solution.
+I doubt this will perform better than what I have working right now, but in the future if I need to compromise on false positive and false negatives, ML starts to look like a much more viable solution.

 ### Making the bot accessible